gaswelder/htmlparser/README.md

     composer require gaswelder/htmlparser

-Old-school dudes may download the library to whatever $libdir they have and do this:
+Old-school dudes (if still alive) may download the library to whatever \$libdir they have and do this:

     require "$libdir/htmlparser/init.php";